Every aspect of your Floodlight Cam’s operation can be controlled through your Ring App.

 - Lights: Turn the floodlights on and off

 - Ring Neighborhoods: Share suspicious events with neighbors who have linked into your Ring Neighborhoods network.

 Tapping Event History brings you to a screen where you can review video footage of any alerts you’ve received.

-Note: In order to access recordings you will need to have an active Ring Video Recording subscription.
-Get more details on Ring Video Recording subscriptions here.
+Note: In order to access recordings you will need to have an active Ring Protect Plan subscription.
+Get more details on Ring Protect Plan subscriptions here.

 Tapping Device Health brings you to a new panel that contains all of the operational information on your Ring Floodlight Cam.
 If something goes wrong, the information and tools on this page will help you solve it.